+This is my story of the China dance.
 Exploring other cultures has been a part of my life since I was in college.
 Venturing out of my comfort zone and embracing another country is not something new.
 Being in an area where few people speak English is a new experience, however.
 I’m spending the summer teaching English in Zhuji, China.
 It is by Chinese standards, a smaller city in the Zhejiang province with about one million inhabitants.
 Unlike when I was living in Australia, I do not blend in at all.
 People come up to me on the street and sometimes stare with fascination at my green eyes.
 Children shyly reach their hands out to touch my blond hair.
-At times, I feel like an attraction at an amusement park.
+At times, I feel like an attraction at an amusement park when traveling alone as a woman in China.
+Until my night of the China dance.

 Until last night.
 Last night, I danced like a local in the square.

 Every night, in a parking lot outside the building where I teach, locals dance.
-Sometimes, before walking to my apartment, I sit on the steps and look at them longingly.
-I am one of the only Americans in Zhuji, China, and there are only four other Americans from my program that are teaching in the city.
-Although I am often invited into people’s homes for dinner, I am still not one of the locals, and when I watch them dance, I am filled with emotion.
+Sometimes, before walking to my apartment, I sit on the steps and look at them longingly, performing the China dance.
+I am one of the only Americans in Zhuji, China.
+There are only four other Americans from my program that are teaching in the city.
+I am often invited into people’s homes for dinner.
+But I am still not one of the locals, and when I watch them dance, I am filled with emotion.
 Emotions that come from being far from home and without the language skills to form strong bonds with the people here.
 As I watch the beautiful women, I realize they dance as if no one is watching, uninhibited and free.

 I shyly walked on to the “dance floor” just as a fast-paced song was ending.
 The next song was a Chinese song that people began waltzing to.
 I stood there, alone, feeling slightly awkward until a handsome Chinese man, walked over to me.
 I have never been accused of being coordinated, but suddenly my two left feet and I were gliding across the floor as if I was in Fred Astaire’s arms (albeit a Chinese version) and I myself was Ginger Rogers.
 At least that’s how I will always picture it in my head.
 I lost myself in the music, I didn’t care what anyone thought or how I looked dancing, I was simply wrapped up in the haunting music playing, of which I could not tell you a single word of, but somehow it was magical.